xiaosen7/nextjs-large-file-upload/README.md

 - Hash check in merging.
 - hash check in chunk.
 - Consider upload a same file in same time in deferent endpoint.
+- Concurrency number should be determined by the performance of server and browser.